reedmaxwell/EcoSLIM/README.md

 An example of slimin.txt is in the Example folder

-If there are any problems or you need technique support, please contact: chen_yang@princeton.edu
+If there are any problems or you need technical support, please contact: chen_yang@princeton.edu